Banner AvioConsult

 Shortly after takeoff, the left engine quit operating for unknown reasons.
 The pilot feathered the propeller and returned to the airport for landing.

-Piper PA-44-180, Netherlands 14 August 2002
+Piper PA-44-180, Netherlands, 14 August 2002

 A Piper PA-44-180 Seminole, owned and operated by Martinair Flight School in The Netherlands, crashed in a lake, killing an instructor and two students during a demonstration of flight with an inoperative engine.
-The Dutch Transport Safety Board thoroughly investigated the accident and concluded that following the intentional shut down of the left engine, the fuel valve of the right engine was inadvertently closed instead of the valve of the left engine, after which the right engine quit as well and an emergency landing became unavoidable, according to the report.
+The Dutch Transport Safety Board thoroughly investigated the accident and concluded that following the intentional shut down of the left engine, the fuel valve of the right engine was inadvertently closed rather than the valve of the left engine, after which the right engine quit as well and an emergency landing became unavoidable, according to the report.
 The report also concludes that the airspeed decreased below the stall speed, after which control of the airplane was lost at an altitude from which recovery was not possible.

 The analysis (in Dutch language) with comments on the formal accident investigation report is available for download:

-Download this analysis Return to downloads page
+Download this analysis | Top

+Documentation review PA-44-180.
 The formal accident investigation report did not report on the training documentation used by the flight school.
 AvioConsult therefore asked, and received permission, to review the airplane and training documents.
 Many errors and deficiencies were found.

 A limited analysis of the PA-44 documents, as used by the flight school (and also by other PA-44 owners) in the English language, is available for download:

-Download this analysis Return to downloads page
+Download this analysis | Top

 This analysis will also be useful to operators of other multi-engine airplane types.